On this page:

 - Users who have sponsored accounts and the sponsor did not respond to a renewal request from Accounts

-- Voucher employees whose supervisors did not respond to a renewal request from Accounts
+- Temp employees whose supervisors did not respond to a renewal request from Accounts

 - Visiting Scholars who do not have an appointment for the fall semester just prior to the January deactivation